Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsIdentityProviderIdentityProviderParameterUpdateRequest.md

 UnsetClientId ensures that no value is present for ClientId, not even an explicit nil
 ### GetClientSecret

-`func (o *KeyfactorWebKeyfactorApiModelsIdentityProviderIdentityProviderParameterUpdateRequest) GetClientSecret() CSSCMSDataModelModelsKeyfactorAPISecret`
+`func (o *KeyfactorWebKeyfactorApiModelsIdentityProviderIdentityProviderParameterUpdateRequest) GetClientSecret() ModelsKeyfactorAPISecret`

 GetClientSecret returns the ClientSecret field if non-nil, zero value otherwise.

 ### GetClientSecretOk

-`func (o *KeyfactorWebKeyfactorApiModelsIdentityProviderIdentityProviderParameterUpdateRequest) GetClientSecretOk() (*CSSCMSDataModelModelsKeyfactorAPISecret, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsIdentityProviderIdentityProviderParameterUpdateRequest) GetClientSecretOk() (*ModelsKeyfactorAPISecret, bool)`

 GetClientSecretOk returns a tuple with the ClientSecret field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetClientSecret

-`func (o *KeyfactorWebKeyfactorApiModelsIdentityProviderIdentityProviderParameterUpdateRequest) SetClientSecret(v CSSCMSDataModelModelsKeyfactorAPISecret)`
+`func (o *KeyfactorWebKeyfactorApiModelsIdentityProviderIdentityProviderParameterUpdateRequest) SetClientSecret(v ModelsKeyfactorAPISecret)`

 SetClientSecret sets ClientSecret field to given value.